Growing the Perfect Tree

 Most people agree that the Christmas tree is a German tradition, started as early as A.D.700 In the 1800s, the tradition of a Christmas tree was widespread in Germany; it then spread to England and then to America through German immigrants, who settled primarily in Pennsylvania.
 Although you might think that all people in the 1800s went out to their back yard or to the closest patch of forest to chop down their holiday tree, Christmas trees have been sold commercially in the United States since the mid 1800s.

-Today, about 30 to 35 million Christmas trees are produced each year.
+Today, about 30 million Christmas trees are produced each year.
 The majority of these trees, somewhere between 95 and 98 percent, come directly from Christmas tree farms or plantations.
 According to the University of Illinois Extension, more than 1 million acres of land have been planted with Christmas trees.
 In North America alone, there are more than 15,000 Christmas tree growers.

 Although Christmas trees are grown in 49 states (Alaska is the only exception), the top seven states for Christmas tree production are: